L3MON4D3/LuaSnip/DOC.md

 the general snippets (the ones of filetype 'all') and those of the filetype of the buffers, you open every time you open a new one (but it won't reload them).

 Apart from what is stipulated by the start each snippet in the json file can contain a "luasnip" field which is a table for extra parameters for the snippet, till now the only valid one is autotrigger.

 After snippets were lazy-loaded, the `User LuasnipSnippetsAdded`-event will be triggered.

+Note load vscode-style packages using `require("luasnip.loaders.from_vscode").load()`, if you've configured luasnip to detect the filetype based on the cursor position.
+Else the snippets won't be available to the `from_cursor_pos` function.

 # EXT\_OPTS